sgbasaraner/xamarin-docs.tr-tr/docs/cross-platform/macios/optimizations.md

 }
 ```

-(aygıt için oluştururken) aşağıdaki noktaları:
+(cihaz için oluştururken) aşağıdaki içine:

 ```csharp
 if (Arch.DEVICE == Arch.DEVICE) {